The FDA authorizes Moderna and J&J COVID vaccine boosters

 "Many Americans are taking matters into their own hands," said Dr. Ofer Levy, a professor of pediatrics at Harvard Medical School.
 "I'm reading in the media that people are getting boosters or mixing different products through their primary care providers, or not revealing what they got before.
 In the real world, all these kinds of combinations of extra boosters are already happening."

-More than 9 million people have received a Pfizer booster, according to data from the Centers for Disease Control and Prevention.
-Even before FDA's authorization, CDC data show that more than 1.6 million people have received a Moderna booster and more than 11,000 another shot of J&J's vaccine.
+More than 9 million people have received a Pfizer booster, according to data from the CDC.
+Even before the FDA's authorization of Moderna and J&J boosters, CDC data show that more than 1.6 million people have received a Moderna booster and more than 11,000 another shot of J&J's vaccine.

 Ofer asked the FDA to act quickly: "I think it's a matter of some urgency for FDA to help sort out what is admittedly a complicated and challenging scenario.
 We can't hide from it.
 And I do think we need to give guidance to the public."